ikushaldave/CSS-Grid/writeup.md

 ![Implicit Track and Explicit Track](./images/implicit-and-explicit-track.png)

-In above we have defined what should our row track size (100px 250px 50px) should be and column too.
-We had 20 grid items and some of grid items row track size defined automatically as size of content which is know as implicit track.
+In above I have defined what should our row track size (100px 250px 50px) should be and column too.
+I had 20 grid items and some of grid items row track size defined automatically as size of content which is know as implicit track.
 And the rows size which defined is known as explicit track.

 let see another example